mitchellh/libssh2-ruby/README.md

 This library provides bindings to [libssh2](http://www.libssh2.org).

+**Project status:** Alpha.
+Much of the library is still not yet done, and proper cross-platform testing has not been done.

 ## Usage

 The API for interacting with SSH is idiomatic Ruby and you should find